 9 When you hear of wars and uprisings, do not be frightened.
 These things must happen first, but the end will not come right away.”
 10 Then he said to them: “Nation will rise against nation, and kingdom against kingdom.
 11 There will be great earthquakes, famines and pestilences in various places, and fearful events and great signs from heaven.

 21 “You must not mistreat or oppress foreigners in any way.
 Remember, you yourselves were once foreigners in the land of Egypt.
 22 “You must not exploit a widow or an orphan.
 23 If you exploit them in any way and they cry out to me, then I will certainly hear their cry.
 24 My anger will blaze against you, and I will kill you with the sword.
 Then your wives will be widows and your children fatherless.
 25 “If you lend money to any of my people who are in need, do not charge interest as a money lender would.
-26 If you take your neighbor’s cloak as security for a loan, you must return it before sunset.
-27 This coat may be the only blanket your neighbor has.
+26 If you take your neighbour’s cloak as security for a loan, you must return it before sunset.
+27 This coat may be the only blanket your neighbour has.
 How can a person sleep without it?
-If you do not return it and your neighbor cries out to me for help, then I will hear, for I am merciful.
+If you do not return it and your neighbour cries out to me for help, then I will hear, for I am merciful.

 The outward sign of an invisible reality

 The land must not be sold permanently, because the land is mine and you reside in my land as foreigners and strangers.

 For he makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.

 Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
 Are you not of more value than they?

 30 Now if God so clothes the grass of the field, which today is, and tomorrow is thrown into the oven, will He not much more clothe you, O you of little faith?

 Are not five sparrows sold for two pennies?
 Yet not one of them is forgotten by God.